Certified Peer Specialist

 WHERE DO I TAKE MY EXAM?

-All exams are administered in person in Decatur, GA at the Georgia Mental Health Consumer Network offices.
+All exams are administered in person in Tucker, GA at the Georgia Mental Health Consumer Network offices.

 DOES THE CPS PROJECT PROVIDE JOB PLACEMENT?